 In 1973 Alanes won the gold medal at the Asian Track and Field Championships in Manila.
 Winning in a time of 11.6 seconds (wind-aided).
 She timed 25.0 seconds in the 200m to win the silver medal.
 Alanes had clocked a windy 24.0 and 24.4 in the pre-rounds?

 Alanes’ clocked her best time of 11.4 at the National Games in Marikina in 1974.
-And at that time was the national record which took De Vega until 1985 to eclipse (11.53) and eventually better to the current mark of 11.28 by 1987.
+And at that time, the national record took De Vega until 1985 to eclipse (11.53) and eventually better to the current mark of 11.28 by 1987.

 1974 Asian Games

 Alanes after winning the slower of 2 heats in 12.55.
-Was unlucky to finish 4th behind Esther Rot of Israel.
-(Yes before Israel was part of the Asian Championships before joining European Athletics).
-She missed out on the bronze by .01 from Keiko Yamada of Japan.
-Who she had beaten in the Semi-Finals.
+I was unlucky to finish 4th behind Esther Rot of Israel.
+(Yes, before Israel was part of the Asian Championships before joining European Athletics).
+She missed out on the bronze by .01 from Keiko Yamada of Japan, who she had beaten in the Semi-Finals.
 She placed 6th again behind Rot in the 200m in 25.19.

 Amelita Alanes End of an Era

 Active throughout most of the seventies.
-Alanes nearing the end of her career now competing under her married name of Saberon.
+Alanes is nearing the end of her career, now competing under her married name of Saberon.

 1975 Asian Championships